AlgorithmiKee/notes/Machine_Learning/Gaussian Bayes Classifier.md

 \end{align*}
 $$

+**Step 3**: The geometric multiplicity of each eigenvalue equals its algebraic multiplicity.
+This fact can be proved inductively but the procedure is quite tedious.
+Omitted here.

-In each eigenspace, we choose an orthogonal basis.
-Basis vectors from different eigenspaces are again orthogonal to each other.
+Finally, we choose an orthogonal basis in each eigenspace.
+Basis vectors from different eigenspaces are orthogonal to each other and thus linearly independent.
+By fundamental theorem of algebra, the sum of algebraic multiplicity is $n$ for $A \in\mathbb R^{n \times n}$.
+By step 3, we know that the sum of geometric multiplicity is also $n$. i.e. There are $n$ linearly independent eigenvectors.
 We conclude. $\quad\square$

 *Proof 2*: Let $A$ be positive definite.
 Let $Ax=\lambda x$, then
 $$